ajdiaz/bashdoc/doc/bashdoc.1.rst

 REQUIREMENTS
 ============

-ssh-keysend is written in bash, and require almost bash >= 3.0, gawk >= 3.1.5, docutils >= 0.4 and GNU coreutils.
+bashdoc is written in bash, and require almost bash >= 3.0, gawk >= 3.1.5, docutils >= 0.4 and GNU coreutils.

 SEE ALSO